Caveatron/Software/Caveatron_Setup/README.md

 You must select the version that is compatible with your display or Caveatron model for it to work correctly.
 ### For the Caveatron Rev C
-- Caveatron_Setup_v20 - This version is for the Rev C Teensy 4.1 version of either the Caveatron or Caveatron SV.
+- Caveatron_Setup_v20 - This version is for the Rev C Teensy 4.1 version of the regular Caveatron.
+(A version for the SV Rev C will be released later.)
 *This is a beta version and has not been fully tested.*
 ### For the Caveatron Rev B
 - ILI9488_16 - *The new standard display model going forward.* This is the version for the BuyDisplay 3.5" 480x320 display with the resistive touchscreen, 16-bit, and 3.3V options.